 34. DESCRIBE OUTINGS PLANNED FOR STEP 3

-Outings would only be permitted if COVID19 were eliminated from community to limit risk of resident exposure.
-Outings would be limited to number of residents who can be transported while being socially distanced.
+Outings would only be permitted if COVID-19 is completely eliminated from the community to limit risk of resident exposure.
+Outings would be limited to the number of residents who could be transported while being socially distanced.